 SNIa Host Galaxy Properties and the Dust Extinction Distribution

 Supernovae Type Ia display a complex relation with their host galaxies.
 An important prior to the fit of the supernovae's lightcurve is the distribution of host galaxy extinction values that can be encountered.
 The SDSS-SN project has published light curve fits using both MLCS2k2 and SALT2.
-We use the former fits extinction parameter (AV) to map this distribution of extinction values.
+We use the former fits extinction parameter (We explore the dependence of this distribution on four observables; the inclination of the host galaxy disk, radial position of the supernova, redshift of the supernova and host, and the level of star-formation in the host galaxy.
+The distribution of

-In future supernova searches, certainly the inclination of the host galaxy disk, should be considered in the construction of the \av \ prior with τ=0.4/cos(i) as the most likely prior in each individual host galaxy's case.
+In future supernova searches, certainly the inclination of the host galaxy disk, should be considered in the construction of the \av \ prior with

 No comments: